How to Add Subtitle to a Video Permanently [Top 10 Ways]

 Among all the tool available in the market, here I strictly recommend VideoSolo Video Converter Ultimate.
 The software, which is compatible with macOS and Windows, offers a Subtitle Editor that lets you do all sorts of things with the subtitle file.
 Moreover, with VideoSolo Video Converter Ultimate, you can download the subtitle file and easily modify it by managing the font size, color, and type, as well as convert the video to more than 300+ video and audio formats.
 To get started, here is the official download available on Mac/Windows platform.

-Here, we will take the Windows version as the example.
-Mac users don't need to worry, as the steps on Mac version are almost the same as on Windows, which is very easy.
+Here, we will take the Windows version as an example.
+Mac users don't need to worry, as the steps on the Mac version are almost the same as on Windows, which is very easy.

 Step 1.
-Add the Video File That You Want to Put Subtitle
+Add the Video File That You Want to Put the Subtitle

 Here you have installed this video converter.
 Now add the source video file that you want to put a subtitle on by clicking "Add Files".